grommunio/grommunio-next/README.md

 ## Translators

-The translations are managed by [Weblate](https://hosted.weblate.org/projects/grommunio/grommunio-web-2.0/).
-Contributions are regularly monitored and integrated in the release cycles of grommunio Web 2.0.
+The translations are managed by [Weblate](https://hosted.weblate.org/projects/grommunio/grommunio-next/).
+Contributions are regularly monitored and integrated in the release cycles of grommunio Next.

 ## License